Your Diet & Breast Cancer

 Whole grains like unprocessed wheat, rye, oats, corn, bulgur, rice, and barley when added to your diet may reduce your risk of breast cancer.

 Beer, wine, and spirits boost oestrogen in the body, which raises concerns about tumours that are sensitive to that hormone.
-Some studies say that survivors who have more than one or two drinks a week are more likely to have cancer come back, while other research says moderate drinking may be good for you.

-The most important thing, scientists agree, is to eat plenty of fruit and vegetables and to wash them carefully to remove the residue of any chemicals.
+Organic foods are grown without pesticides or weedkillers so have many benefits but the most important thing is that you eat plenty of fruit and vegetables and to wash them carefully to remove the residue of any chemicals.

 Your best bet is to limit saturated fats and trans fats — which come in foods like beef, butter, cheese, ice cream, fried foods, and commercial baked goods.